grafana/developer-advocacy/projects/Grafana OTel Community Call/10 - Becoming a Codeowner - Inside OpenTelemetry's otelhttp.md

   - Favorite "aha" moment maintaining otelhttp
   - What keeps her motivated to keep contributing
 - Outro
-  - Where should people go to start contributing to otelhttp?
+  - Where should people go to start contributing to `otelhttp`?

 ### Just before the show